 - A governmental entity; however, some federal government employees are excluded from this type of leave because they are covered under different provisions of the FMLA rules.

-- Employers of health care providers or emergency responders may elect to exclude such employees from EPSL leave.
+- Employers of most types of health care providers or emergency responders may elect to exclude such employees from EPSL leave.